 Envirotreat \proposed a remediation stratgey proposal of E-Clay stabilisation to address the identified risks to groundwater.
 The stratgey was approved by Tetra Tech and the regulators.
 Human Health were to be addressed by reusing the material under hard standing areas elsewhere on the development.

-As a consequence of the close proximity of the school and that the works being undertaken during term time, Envirotreat carried out extensive environmental monitoring at key locations around the site during the remediation work.
+As a consequence of the close proximity of the school (together with the works being undertaken during term time), Envirotreat carried out extensive environmental monitoring at key locations around the site during the remediation work.
 The environmental monitoring comprised:

 - Noise Monitoring,